 Miriam Jimenez Roman, Executive Director of the AfroLatin@forum: stated "We are not in competition with the African-American community.
 They have been at the vanguard, in terms of assuring civil rights in this country.
-And for that reason, all of the privileges that we have as Latinos in this country owe so much to the African-American struggle.”
+And for that reason, all of the privileges that we have as Latin@s in this country owe so much to the African-American struggle.”
 Read more here.

-In 2001, a black Argentine woman attempted to board a plane to Panamá when immigration officials denied her boarding because they did not believe her passport was real.
-These officers, her own countrymen, told her that her Argentine passport couldn't be hers because she is black.
+In 2001, a Black Argentine woman attempted to board a plane to Panamá when immigration officials denied her boarding because they did not believe her passport was real.
+These officers, her own countrymen, told her that her Argentine passport couldn't be hers because she is Black.
 These immigration officers are not alone.
 Many Argentines have been quoted as saying, no hay negros en Argentina (there are no blacks in Argentina).
 I, like so many others, not only believed this to be true, but are clueless to the fact that the famous Argentine Tango music and dance had its beginnings in Afro-Argentine barrios (ghettos).
 Read more here.

 Black experience is unvelied through a journey.
 Five part series from the Miami Herald.

 The frustrating ironies of being Afro-Latina hit Yuly Marshall with stunning regularity: At work at a Miami hospital, Hispanic patients of the Cuban-born radiology technician usually assume she’s African American, asking her, “Where did you learn to speak Spanish like that?” and expressing shock—even skepticism—that she’s really Latina.
 Read more here.